Vera Filatova: Personal life

+Vera Filatova was born in Ukraine, and later moved to the UK.
 Filatova was educated at Brighton College, and is married to Italian architect Robin Monotti Graziadei.
 They live in London with their son and daughter.

 Career

 Filatova's TV credits include The Last Detective (ITV), All About Me (BBC One), The Bill, Spooks, The Pagan Queen (USA), Agatha Christie: Poirot (ITV), Blue Murder, The Deep (BBC1), Me and Mrs Jones (BBC1).
 She appeared in the 2009 comedy horror film Lesbian Vampire Killers with James Corden and Matthew Horne, and played Elena in series 6 of the Channel 4 sitcom Peep Show opposite David Mitchell and Robert Webb.